svetlio/commerce_ext/README.md

 # commerce_ext
 Some commerce extensions/modifications.

-!!!
-Drupal-8.6.0 and above has a breaking change (taxonomy_update_8502 move table taxonomy_term_hierarchy to taxonomy_term__parent).
-Last compatible version is 8.5.7.

 Module add some missing (taxonomy term depth in commerce_product) or not well working (filter price) things for commerce2 for drupal8.